 Other financial considerations

-- Set up a pension– if you don’t have a pension scheme already set up, do so now.
+If you don’t have a pension scheme already set up, do so now.
 Money Saving Expert can answer all of your pension questions.
 Whatever your beliefs on pensions is, it’s always savvy to start saving for the future as soon as you possibly can, even if it’s just £20/£25 a month.
-You’ll want to make sure you get the safest investments possible though as pensions have a bit of a bad rep, this is down to investment based pensions, so do plenty of research to keep your money and future safe.
+You’ll want to make sure you get the safest investments possible and although pensions have a bit of a bad rep, this is down to investment based pensions, so do plenty of research to keep your money and future safe.

-- Schedule your direct debits– for a date close to your payday as it’ll allow you to keep better track of your money.
+Make managing your financial obligations easier by managing the payment dates of your direct debits.
+We suggest picking a date close to your payday as it’ll allow you to keep better track of your money